spences10/scottspence.com/posts/sveltekit-contact-form-example-with-airtable.md

 is a new submission.

-This is an update to the [previous post] I did on this, the recent changes to how you interact with the Airtable API means that I get a chance to revisit this and make it a little more current.
+This is an update to the [previous post] I did on this, the recent changes to how you create access keys in the Airtable API means that I get a chance to revisit this and make it a little more current.

 It will detail making a submission using an event handler and a default form action.
+Both of these examples will use built-in form validation on the client only.

+After those examples I'll go into setting up a similar example using SvelteKit Superforms which has client and server validation with [Zod].

 The previous post goes over creating a new SvelteKit project and setting up the Airtable base, for the sake of completeness I'll go